Posts

 Image

-Pt En < change language In this previous post I shared some code and animations of an algorithm that created random mazes.
+Pt En In this previous post I shared some code and animations of an algorithm that created random mazes.
 I shared it with you and I got some feedback on Facebook, saying that even the stupidly large mazes I gave you were really easy to solve (I think this link can show you what I am talking about).
 So it was about time I got you some new mazes!
 And this time, I don't think they are as easy to solve as the old ones.
 The mazes I am sharing today were created by code found in this GitHub repo .
 The README will tell you to run the wilson_generator.py file.
 You can also download the (windows) executable that is zipped inside the wilsonExe rar. (please notice that in both cases, you can use the wilsonconfig.ini file to change the size of the maze) The way our algorithm works is really simple.
 It will start a random walk on the top left corner of the window.
-Whenever the random walk intersects itself (creating a loop), it removes the loop from
+Whenever the random walk intersects itself (creating a loop), it removes the loop from the walk, and then c...

 Pocket maths: folding halves into thirds